-From time to time, we may also disclose interim data from our preclinical studies and clinical trials.
-Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available or as patients from our clinical trials continue other treatments for their disease.
+From time to time, as we did in June 2021 with regard to our Phase 2 trial of AT-527 in hospitalized patients, we may also disclose interim data from our preclinical studies and clinical trials.
+Interim data from clinical trials that we may subsequently complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available or as patients from our clinical trials continue other treatments for their disease.
 Adverse differences between preliminary or interim data and final results could significantly harm our business prospects.
 Further, disclosure of interim data by us or by our competitors could result in volatility in the price of our common stock.